Highlights of Cambodia Tour & Amazing Angkor Wat

 - Please ensure you have checked visa requirements.
 Get in touch if you are unsure.

 - Ensure you have purchased travel insurance, as this is mandatory for all trips.

 Currency & Spending Money Cambodian Riel and US Dollars / Spending £15 and upwards per day

-Hosts A local guide will be your main point of contact throughout this trip.
+Hosts One of our local guides will be your main point of contact throughout this trip.